BrianMorse12604/cse15l-lab-reports/index.md

 ## Lab Report 4
 Find the fourth lab [here](CSE15L%20Lab4/lab-report-4.html).
 It goes into efficiency when writing commands in the bash terminal in order to make things faster and less error prone.

+## Lab Report 5
+Find the fifth lab [here](CSE15L%20Lab5/lab-report-5.html).
+It goes into the `find` command and the options that can be used to alter the functionality and capabilities of the command.